wuyoscar/wuyoscar.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
+selected_projects: true # includes a list of projects marked as "selected={true}"
 ---